From Lumbini to Pokhara

 The road to Lumbini

 Before reaching Pokhara.
 Typical for Nepal, the road from Sauraha to Lumbini took me almost one day.
 Nevertheless, there were less than 200 kilometers between the two locations.
 In the morning, the Nepali man from the travel company gave me a ride to the bus stand, located in the middle of the field.
 He patiently waited next to me.
-Finally, the bus for Lumbini appeared in the so called ‘bus station,’ leaving behind a smothery cloud of dust.
+Finally, the bus for Lumbini appeared in the so-called ‘bus station,’ leaving behind a smothery cloud of dust.
 After a long wait, we finally left Sauraha.
-The bus gradually filled up with people, luggage, and chickens imprisoned in cartoon boxes with small holes.
+The bus gradually filled up with people, luggage, and chickens imprisoned in cartons with small holes.

 During the long bus ride, a Chinese named Qi adopted me and literally shoveled me with bananas and peanuts.
 The night before, Qi had slept on a terrace on the riverbank of the Rapti River in Sauraha.
-After visiting Lumbini, he wanted to go to India for a couple of days and he had only a small backpack.
+After visiting Lumbini, he wanted to go to India for a couple of days and had only a small backpack.
 He was traveling with another Chinese, who was an acupuncture doctor in Algeria.
 His companion didn’t like the Nepalese food, and in consequence, he ate only chapatti (Nepalese flatbread) with wine.
 In Bhairawa, all the three of us changed the bus.
 For another hour, we rode a poky bus to Lumbini Bazaar, just 12 kilometers far.
 As a Nepalese rule, the bus stopped every 300 meters, whenever someone wanted to get on or off the bus.

 When we arrived in Lumbini, I urgently went to the Lumbini Garden Ecolodge.
-It was the guesthouse recommended to me by the French man I had met in Sauraha.
+It was the guesthouse recommended by the French man I had met in Sauraha.
 There, I found a cheap and clean en suite room, with hot water for shower.
 I would have never dreamed of such a great room in Nepal.
 After checking-in at the guesthouse, I crossed the street to the Three Vision Restaurant.
 Meanwhile, Qi and his friend rented two bikes.
 They wanted to go to the Royal Thai Buddhist Monastery and try to stay for free there.
 Before leaving, they came to have a cup of coffee with me at the restaurant.
 We chatted for a while, and Qi put a compassionate arm around my shoulder when I told my sorrows to him.

 Lumbini is a pilgrimage place with a special meaning.
-It is listed as a UNESCO heritage site as Buddha’s birthplace.
+It is listed as a UNESCO Heritage Site as Buddha’s birthplace.
 The Lumbini Bazaar had only one street with restaurants and guesthouses, lined up along the dusty unpaved road.
 On the opposite side, the religious zone spread over a larger area, at least a few kilometers in length.
 It was interspersed with Buddhist monasteries from different schools, countries, or influences.
 The west monastic zone gathered the monasteries of the Mahayana School, while the eastern monastic zone grouped the ones of the Theravada School.
 A water canal separated the two monastic zones.
 A tiny ship transported pilgrims along the water canal, from one side to another of the religious zone.

 After visiting the religious complex, I went toward the monastic zone.
 There, most of the monasteries had been built in the middle of a large green area.
 I turned down all the bike rickshaw offers, although the route of the monasteries spread along ten kilometers.
 I preferred to walk slowly among the temples.
 The Vipassana Meditation Center Panditarama was in a deep forest, Karma Samtenling Monastery in a park, and Thrangu Vajra Vidhya Association in a large, arranged garden.
 In the same monastic zone, the Linh Son Temple, Lama Yuru Meditation Center, and Drigung Kagyud Lotus Stupa were situated by an artificial lake with water lilies.

 Lumbini Museum was a modern one, but it was closed.
 Close to it, the Thai Royal Buddhist Monastery was entirely composed of white wooden temples that dazzled in the sun.
-The Monastery of Cambodia was under construction, the Golden Temple of Myanmar was luxurious, and pilgrims circled the Lokamani Cula Pagoda.
+The Monastery of Cambodia was under construction, the Golden Temple of Myanmar was incredibly luxurious, and pilgrims circled the Lokamani Cula Pagoda.
 When I reached the Goutami Nuns’ Temple, I smelled cooked food that made me remember it was about lunch time.

 Back in Lumbini Bazaar, I suddenly heard Barbara calling me.
 She had just arrived from Sauraha with a bus.
-I accompanied her to my guesthouse, where she decided to stay too.
+I accompanied her to my guesthouse, where she decided to stay, too.
 In the afternoon, we went to eat chicken chowimen (Nepalese spaghetti) at Buddha Regency.

 Early in the morning, I had a bus from Lumbini to Tansen.
 In the bus station, a Nepalese yelled at me to go and buy a ticket.
 At the counter, the women selling tickets charged me more than normal, but I didn’t want to bargain at that hour.
-She didn’t want to give me a ticket, so I had to yell after the man that asked for a ticket from me.
+She didn’t want to give me a ticket, so I had to yell at the man that asked for a ticket from me.
 He came and yelled at the woman from the counter.
 Eventually, I received a ticket with my personal seat written on it.
 I went to the bus and occupied my seat.
 We crammed into the bus when we passed Bhairawa and Butwal but I relaxed as I had a ticket with my own seat.
 After that, the road snaked through the mountains and followed an exposed path along impressive gorges.

 I got off the bus at the main crossroads for Tansen, and there the jeeps literally jumped on me.
 A kind Nepalese whispered the correct price of a jeep ride to me.
 One of the jeeps quickly filled with people and in ten minutes I found myself in the crowded and dusty bus station of Tansen.

-I had a collaboration at the tourist center, I spoke again with Man Mohan, but he confused me too much, so I changed my mind right away and went directly to the Royal Regency Guesthouse.
-There I negotiated a basic room, without a bathroom, more expensive than I expected.
+I had a collaboration at the tourist center.
+I spoke again with Man Mohan, but he confused me too much, so I changed my mind right away and went directly to the Royal Regency Guesthouse.
+There, I negotiated a basic room, without a bathroom, more expensive than I expected.
 But having a room allowed me to get rid of my luggage as soon as possible.
 I quickly gulped two eggs with chapatti and gave back the milk with muesli because it had only one spoon of muesli sprinkled over the milk.
 I ordered another portion of eggs, appeased my hunger, and went out for an exploration in the historic center of the town.

 In the afternoon, I explored Tansen, which spread out over several hills.
 The main landmark was the Sitalpati Square, while a few temples and the former royal palace were the highlights of the town.
 I discovered the Jama Mosque hidden in a backyard and the tailor shops lined up along the main street.
 From the main square, a few steep streets climbed to a lookout point from where I could see the whole region of Tansen.